TIBCOSoftware/vulnrep/README.md

 ## Contributing

+To run test cases - which perform schema validation against the CSAF proposed schemas, appropriate files must first be downloaded - "prepped".
+This works this way so that the schema files themselves are not folded into this project, and not up-to-date with the latest working copies.
+Perform:

+`go run cmd/prep/prep.go`

 Before submitting a pull request, please raise an issue to discuss the change.
+Contributors may be asked to sign a contributors license agreement.
 Pull requests must pass a minimal filter:

-* No issues flagged with golangci-lint --enable-all
+* No issues flagged with golangci-lint run
 * Appropriate test cases - if the pull request fixes a bug, then please provide a test case demonstrating the bug
 * Appropriate comments